 This layer contains the rules of the distribution of the borrowed funds during the grace period.
 It is three six-month periods.
 Every country regulations requires not less than 6-month term for issue, some of them – up to 12 months.
 The start-up procedures are planned with one to two periods later in order to cover optimal financial formula and risk mitigation norm.
 Both products as herein above introduced are handled separately for more flexibility of management, monitoring and operational control of the cash flows.

-70% of the price of the export pharmaceutical products are U.S. origin and 30% is French import raw materials.
+70% of the price of the export pharmaceutical products are U.S. origin and 30% is French import raw materials.( to be confirmed)